 Getting Around Greece

-Greece's motorway network has been significantly upgraded over the past decade or so.
-Motorways and some bridges incur a toll.
-In rural areas, and especially on the islands, many roads are narrow, twisty and poorly surfaced.
+Greece's motorway network has been significantly upgraded in recent years.
+Some sections of motorways and some bridges have toll gates; many of which accept cash.
+In rural areas, and especially on the islands, many roads are narrow and twisty.

 Beware that roads up steep mountains may involve hairpin bends and plummeting cliffs with no guardrails.
-To reach some of the more isolated beaches you may have to negotiate unsurfaced tracks – in which case it's often better to walk.
+To reach some of the more isolated beaches you may have to negotiate unsurfaced tracks.

 Side of the roadRight

 Greece's major motorways are E75 (Athens-Thessaloniki), E94 (Athens-Corinth), E55 (Patras-Pyrgos-Olympia), E90 (Thessaloniki-Kavala- Alexandroupoli), among others.
 Secondary roads are known as national roads and numbered from 1 to 99.

 Most major international car hire firms operate throughout Greece, with offices at airports, ferry ports and in all major cities.
 The legal age for hiring a car is 21.

 In Athens, taxis are safe, plentiful and cheap.
 It is common practice to share the ride with other passengers going in a similar direction.
 The same applies to other major cities.
 On the more commercial islands, such as Santorini, taxis can be expensive and also difficult to find during peak season.
 On the less touristy islands, taxis are cheaper but often scarce.

 The Greek countryside offers superb terrain for mountain bikers.
 Various companies hire out bikes, and organise guided and self-guided tours of anything from a half-day to one week.
 The most popular regions for cycling are the island of Crete and the Peloponnese, both of which offer cycling paths, rural back roads and stunning mountain scenery.